nreese/enhanced_tilemap/README.md

 # enhanced_tilemap
 Kibana ships with a functional tilemap visualization.
-This plugin provides an additional tilemap visualization that provides a richer GIS experience.
+This plugin provides an additional tilemap visualization containing the enhancments listed below.

 ## Enhancements

+### Add Markers to map
+Allows for the placement of markers on the tilemap.
+Markers are displayed when in the visualization panel or the dashboard panel.
+Markers can only be added and removed when in the visualization panel.

+### Static quantized range bands
+The existing tilemap generates quantized range bands dynamically.
+The enhanced_tilemap provides the ability to set static quantized range bands.

 ## Planned Enhancements